EMDR Therapy for Emotional Neglect and CPTSD in Adults

 They are learned, automatic adaptations.

-EMDR therapy helps your nervous system update those patterns at the level where they were originally formed.
+EMDR therapy helps your nervous system update them at the level where they were originally formed.

 I offer EMDR therapy in two formats: traditional weekly sessions, or focused intensives that allow for deeper, more accelerated progress.